 These questions and more will be answered in this article.

-In addition, the article will provide tips on how to apply for a UK student visa, what to look out for a while applying for a UK student visa, how to prepare for the application, and finally, the UK visa interview.
+In addition, the article will provide tips on how to apply for a UK student visa, what to look out for while applying for a UK student visa, how to prepare for the application, and finally, the UK visa interview.

 The UK is one of the most sought-after destinations for international students.
 The number of international students is increasing by the day.